tustin2121/James_Somerton_Transcripts/docs/xBDc6SedkAc.md

 <h1>"Gay Happiness and Mainstream Media"</h1>
 Also known as "The Agony / Anguish of Happy Gay Media".

+Auto-transcribed by YouTube, cleaned up by Tustin2121.

 <compare>
 	<james>This video is brought to you by SquareSpace / Lilo</james>
-	<comment>Prior to this video being released, he was having trouble getting a sponsorship from Lilo (a sex toy company) to not get the video age-gated.
-He eventually gave up and released it with a squarespace ad.</comment>
+	<comment>Prior to this video being released, James was complaining on discord about how he was having trouble getting the sponsorship read from Lilo (a sex toy company) to not get the video age-gated.
+He eventually gave up and released this video with a Squarespace ad.</comment>
+	<cite>Tustin2121, former patron of James</cite>
 </compare>

 Visual: "[Disclaimer]"